-As revealed by the study in [1], the long-term smoothness of traffic is mainly determined by packet loss patterns and it tends to follow the same distribution at large time-scales (more than 100 RTT's), regardless of which congestion control is used.
+1) Smoothness: As revealed by the study in [1], the long-term smoothness of traffic is mainly determined by packet loss patterns and it tends to follow the same distribution at large time-scales (more than 100 RTTs), regardless of which congestion control is used.
 We thus focus our simulation on short-term smoothness and use the simulation code contributed by [1] to study the traffic generated by the congestion controls under investigation.
 To this end, we let n such flows compete for a bottleneck link (with capacity C) with another n standard TCP flows.
 There are also some TCP flows traversing in the opposite direction to introduce random ACK delays.
-In Figure 12 we show the case for n = 16 and C = 60Mbps, which corresponds to roughly 0.3% packet drop rate.
-The bottleneck queue strategy is RED with ECN enabled.
-Figure 13 shows the same setup with ECN turned off.
-Each graph shows one flow's throughput on the congested link during the time interval between 250 to 270 seconds of a 500-second simulation.
-The throughput is averaged over 0.2-second intervals, which correspond to twice a typical round-trip time for this simulation.
-As in [5], we also plot the time at which a packet is marked (or dropped in Figure 13) at the bottom of each curve.
+In Fig. 8, we show the case for n = 16 and C = 60 Mb/s, which corresponds to roughly 0.3% packet drop rate.
+The bottleneck queue strategy is RED with ECN enabled.12 Each graph shows one flow's throughput on the congested link during the time interval between 250-270 s of a 500-s simulation.
+The throughput is averaged over 0.2-s intervals, which correspond to twice a typical RTT for this simulation.
+As in [5], we also plot the time at which a packet is marked at the bottom of each curve.

-We can observe from the graphs that all four controls AIMD, IIAD, SIMD, and AIAD have roughly
+We can observe from the graphs that all four controls, AIMD, IIAD, SIMD, and AIAD, have roughly the same scale

-&lt;sup>7Note that in case of 60Mbps link and less than four flows, the length of the measurement period (60 seconds) is too short compared to the length of each congestion epoch (more than 40 seconds), thus the variance of the results appears to be large.
+$^{^{10}}$ Note that in case of 60-Mb/s link and less than four flows, the length of the measurement period (60 s) is too short compared to the length of each congestion epoch (more than 40 s), thus, the variance of the results appears to be large.